-(Last Updated on : 17/12/2013)
+(Last Updated on : 29/04/2017)

-Marriage is indeed the holy union.
+is indeed the holy union.
 In India, it is not just the union of two people but is regarded as the union of two souls.
-Marriage in India therefore can be classified into six categories.
+Marriage is one of the most ancient, important, universal and indispensable social institution which has been in existence since the inception of human civilization.
+Indian society considers a marriage as a religious sacrament.
+Marriage in India

-Arranged marriages are no doubt the most common, most preferred kind of marriage in India.
-This form of marriage started gaining importance more and more as child marriages started prevailing in India.
+started prevailing in India.
 The extent of this practice was so severe that the parents started deciding matches for their children while their children were just born, sometimes even before the child was born.
 Arranged marriages could get forced upon the bride and the groom and the choice of the married couple was not always considered.

-, the parents select the partners, they take tie to know each other, and only then the final decision is taken.
-With the passing years, India has developed the concept of love cum arranged marriage.
+, the parents select the partners, they take time to know each other, and only then the final decision is taken.
+With the passing years, India has developed the concept of arranged cum love marriage.
 This kind of marriage is fast gaining popularity.
 The very concept of love after marriage is a beautiful and soothing feeling.
 However, Indian society still prefers love after marriage instead of love before marriage.

 , as well one Indian citizen with a foreigner irrespective of the variation in religion, caste or creed.
-Court marriage is the secular form of marriage introduced in our country.
-Such a marriage is solemnized before the marriage officer, registrar often D.C. deputy commissioner of the area.
-This right is exclusive to Sub registrar or SDM is the marriage officer, registrar only when the already solemnized marriage under any other Act has to be registered.
+Court marriage is the secular form of marriage introduced in the country.
+Such a marriage is solemnized before the marriage officer, registrar and sometimes deputy commissioner of the area.
+This right is exclusive to Sub registrar or the marriage officer, only when the already solemnized marriage under any other Act has to be registered.
 In this case, both or any of the parties involved in such a marriage reside permanently or for at least one month in India.